- Alexanders leukodystrophy

 Questions on this page

-• The neonatal form leads to severe disability or death within two years.
+- Neonatal form - Leads to severe disability or death within two years.
 Characteristics include seizures, hydrocephalus, severe motor and intellectual disability.

-• The infantile form is the most common type of Alexander disease.
+- Infantile form - The most common type of Alexander disease.
 It has an onset during the first two years of life.
 Usually there are both mental and physical developmental delays, followed by the loss of developmental milestones, an abnormal increase in head size, and seizures.

-• The juvenile form of Alexander disease is less common and has an onset between the ages of two and thirteen.
+- Juvenile form - Less common and has an onset between the ages of two and thirteen.
 These children may have excessive vomiting, difficulty swallowing and speaking, poor coordination, and loss of motor control.

 The United Leukodystrophy Foundation provides additional details related to the symptoms of this condition.